3 Business Models when Charging for Training

 • The organization has a limited number of training courses, often fewer than 5.

 In all of these cases, organizations can choose to take payment via invoice, via web (e-commerce), or both.
-While invoicing can require manual work on behalf of your team, payments via the web are always seamless and fast.
-Some organizations also use a “training credits” model where a purchase corresponds to a designated number of seats or units based on the classes offered.
-While training credits can make purchasing easier for your customers, it will require setting up a system of management on your team’s end to apply and track credits.
+Some organizations also use a "training credits" model where a purchase corresponds to a designated number of seats or units based on the classes offered.

-In this model, customers pay for access to an entire library of corporate training content.
-Usually this is for 1 year, either ending on a fixed date (e.g. expiring Dec 31) or using a rolling window (e.g. 12 months from the date of registration).
+In this model, customers pay for access to an entire library of training content.
+Usually this is for 1 year in duration, either a fixed time calendar (e.g. expiring Dec 31) or a rolling window (e.g. 12 months from the date of registration).

 Characteristics often include:

 • A well-stocked training library where many courses are relevant to any particular student over a long period of time.
-Usually this is eLearning-based (also known as on-demand training or self-paced training).
+Usually this is eLearning-based (also known as on-demand, or self-paced).

-• Products tend to be more complex, or have a logical time progression from beginner to intermediate to advanced levels.
+• Products tend to be more complex, or have a logical time progression from beginner to intermediate to advanced.

 • Companies commit to a continuous release of new and refreshed content in order to keep subscribers engaged month after month.